Chart Color Schemes

 Tweed Heads South displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Tweed Heads South, as recorded in the latest Census, houses constituted 50.7% of dwellings while other types such as semi-detached homes, apartments, and others made up 49.3%.
-In comparison, Non-Metro NSW had a higher proportion of houses at 66.3%, with other dwellings accounting for 33.8%.
-Home ownership in Tweed Heads South stood at 47.5%, with mortgaged properties at 21.9% and rented ones at 30.5%.
-The median monthly mortgage repayment was $1,733, lower than Non-Metro NSW's average of $1,872.
-The median weekly rent in the area was $390, compared to Non-Metro NSW's figure of $400.
-Nationally, Tweed Heads South's mortgage repayments were lower at $1,733 than the Australian average of $1,863, while rents were higher at $390 compared to the national figure of $375.
+Dwelling structure in Tweed Heads South, as evaluated at the 2016 Census, comprised 50.7% houses and 49.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 66.3% houses and 33.8% other dwellings.
+Home ownership in Tweed Heads South was at 47.5%, with the remainder of dwellings either mortgaged (21.9%) or rented (30.5%).
+The median monthly mortgage repayment in the area was $1,733, compared to Non-Metro NSW's average of $1,872.
+The median weekly rent figure was recorded at $390, compared to Non-Metro NSW's $400.
+Nationally, Tweed Heads South's mortgage repayments are lower than the Australian average of $1,863, while rents exceed the national figure of $375.

 Frequently Asked Questions - Housing